NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/SlicerAstroUpdate/README.md

 - Fix Contours (in binary segmentation) in the modules AstroVolume, AstroSmoothing and AstroModeling.

-- Fix Histogram in Astrovolume when changing plot proprieties.

 - AstroModeling crash when estimating parameters.

 - AstroModeling linking between plots and points annotations is broken.